 Do not forget to worship Saint Spyridon, the church is in the heart of the old city and many people from all over the world visit it every day asking for protection from the miraculous Saint Spyridon.

 A special attraction of the island is Achilleion.
-You will find it about ten kilometers outside the city of Corfu and is one of the most important villas – mansions throughout Europe.
-This villa – mansion was designed by the Italian architects Raffaele Caritto and Antonio Landi at the expense of empress Elizabeth of Austria, who built it to stay on the island because of her sensitive health.
+You will find it about ten kilometres outside the city of Corfu and is one of the most important villas – mansions throughout Europe.
+This villa – the mansion was designed by the Italian architects Raffaele Caritto and Antonio Landi at the expense of empress Elizabeth of Austria, who built it to stay on the island because of her sensitive health.
 The villa is dedicated to Achilles and from there it also took its name.
 It is worth a visit!

 On the island, you can also visit some monasteries such as the Monastery of Panagia Vlahernon and the monastery of Panagia Paliokastritsa.
-You can also visit the abandoned village of Old Perithia, many of which characterize this visit unique!
+You can also visit the abandoned village of Old Perithia, many of which characterize this visit as unique!

 Of course, Corfu is a big island, with many sights, beaches and activities for its visitor.
 An article may simply mention some of the suggested sights or beaches, but in no case can it fully describe the tourist destination of Corfu.
 In short, an article can simply be the occasion to visit the island to get to know it better.